SDR vs BDR: Build High-Performance Sales Teams in 2026

 Step 3: Set Clear Handoff Criteria

 What makes a lead “Sales Qualified”?
 Write it down.
 Everyone from marketing to AEs should agree.
-No finger-pointing later.
+Measure what % of SDR-qualified meetings the AE accepts.
+This single metric drives alignment.

 Step 4: Build Qualification Playbooks